We asked RVN Lucy Thompson to give us her insight on how she started out in the profession and trained to be a Registered Veterinary Nurse:

 As a veterinary nurse you’ll play a vital support role within practice to veterinary surgeons as well as clients, regarding their pet’s wellbeing and health care.

-The job is very hands on and can be physically demanding with restraining of animals and being on your feet most of the day.
+The job is very hands on and can be physically demanding.
+For example restraining animals and being on your feet most of the day.

-Some practices may require you to work out of hours to cover any emergencies, as well as weekends and bank holiday shifts.
+Some practices may require you to work out of hours to cover any emergencies.
+Most will want you to work some weekends and bank holiday shifts.

 Most courses taken to qualify as a veterinary nurse range from 2-3 years, with some university courses taking as long as four years to qualify.

 Once qualified though, in order to maintain your professional status under the RCVS.
 You will be required to undertake 15 hours a year of CPD (Continuing professional development)

 Studying veterinary nursing can be gained whilst working in a practice full time, where you attend class once a week.
 Your veterinary practice will often enrol you onto a course once you have worked in practice a while and have gained some practical experience first.